-Artist Claire Jervert’s humanoid portraits are drawn from the work of Roboticists in US, Russia, Japan, China and Denmark who are developing a new strategy for human evolution and immortality.
+Artist Claire Jervert’s “Android Portraits” series of drawings are created from her experiences with robots and their makers in robotics labs in US, Russia, Japan, China and Denmark.
+They are developing new strategies for human evolution and immortality.

-From Japan to Russia, and China to Scandinavia and the US, roboticists are developing humanoids that are intended not only to physically resemble human beings as closely as possible, but to progressively acquire new skills and knowledge, and convincingly manifest emotion.
-These androids, in the minds of their creators, raise fundamental questions about what it means to be human.
+From Japan to Russia, and China to Scandinavia and the US, roboticists are developing AI beings that are intended not only to physically resemble humans as closely as possible, but to progressively acquire new skills and knowledge, and convincingly manifest emotion.
+In the minds of their creators, they raise fundamental questions about what it means to be human.

 BINA48 was created by: Hanson Robotics, Houston Texas for Dr. Martine Rothblatt, Founder of the Terasem Movement, as a proof of concept that one day mindfile information about a person may be used to re-animate that person’s consciousness.
 You can start your free mindfile at www.LifeNaut.com

 Abilities include Face Recognition, Voice Recognition, Facial Expressions, Head & Eye Movement, Motion Tracking, Internet Connectivity and Conversational ability.

 BINA48 is one of the worlds most advanced social robots based on a composite of information from several people including, Bina Aspen, co-founder of the Terasem Movement.
 She was created using video interview transcripts, laser scanning life mask technology, face recognition, artificial intelligence and voice recognition technologies.
 As an “ambassador” for the LifeNaut project, BINA48 is designed to be a social robot that can interact based on information, memories, values, and beliefs collected about an actual person.

 As such, BINA48 is an early demonstration of the Terasem Hypothesis, which states: 1) A conscious analog of a person may be created by combining sufficiently detailed data about the person (a mindfile) using future consciousness software (mindware).